DaWolf85/GTAVAutoPatcher/README.md

 INSTRUCTIONS:

-1. Download ZIP package from https://drive.google.com/open?id=13BanLSa7552Gj_qt22ShnogXcewPblk-
+1. Download ZIP package from [Google Drive](https://drive.google.com/open?id=13BanLSa7552Gj_qt22ShnogXcewPblk-) or the [Releases](https://github.com/DaWolf85/GTAVAutoPatcher/releases) page

 2. Make sure the game runs and all first-time setup programs have been completed, before executing this script.